kpingul/Flickr-App/README.md

 ### Dependencies

-Since the client application is built using AngularJS and other 3rd party libraries, we need to install the local dependencies using [Bower](http://bower.io/) and [npm](http://npmjs.org).
+Since the client application is built using jQuery, handlebars, and other 3rd party libraries, we need to install the local dependencies using [Bower](http://bower.io/) and [npm](http://npmjs.org).

 <b>Bower.json</b>
 <pre>